tjohann/a20_sdk_builder/README.md

     sdk_builder -f a20_sdk_builder.conf

-or you start the sdk_builder whithout a configuration:
+or you start the sdk_builder with a different location for the configuration:

-    sdk_builder
+    sdk_builder -f a20_sdk_builder.conf -d $HOME/etc/sdk_builder/

 If you use the latest approach then you have to open a configuration file via menu File and new/open.